Northern Ireland

 Footnote➠

 In my opinion, the designs for these two notes are very impressive.
 The reverse sides on each note are just like a snapshot of a holiday trip to the beach for the £5 and like a work of art for the £10 note.
-Having the see-through window to illustrate both Strangford Lough and Lough Erne are also an excellent idea too.
+Having the see-through window to illustrate both Strangford Lough and Lough Erne is also an excellent idea too.
 Strangford Lough is a large sea loch, whilst Lough Erne is the name of two connected lakes located in County Fermanagh (south eastern of Northern Ireland).

 Many online sellers had made references to these two notes as the first vertical format notes ever issued in Northern Ireland.
 As far as I am concerned, this is incorrect.
 It was just some 20 years ago that the Northern Bank (now Trading As Danske Bank) in Northern Ireland issued a first £5 polymer circulating note dated 08.10.1999 with a MM prefix which is also in vertical format both front and back.
 This note was issued in 1999 to celebrate the millennium year and later issued the same note with special prefix of Y2K in a special folder dated 01.01.2000 (limited to 50,000 sets) for commemorative purposes.
 This was also the first polymer note issued in the United Kingdom too.
 I suppose some of these sellers may not have even been born then when the Northern Bank issued the £5 note or perhaps just too young to remember this or to tell the differences.